- Scale guide

 This model has been handcrafted and finished in our workshops with the co-operation and assistance of McLaren Automotive regarding original finishes, materials, archive imagery and drawings.
 The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
 Furthermore, it has undergone detailed scrutiny by both McLaren's engineering and design teams to ensure complete accuracy of representation.

-The McLaren F1 GTR is limited to just 199 editions.
+The McLaren F1 GTR is limited to just 199 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.

 We offer a tailor-made service, customising your 1:8 scale model to perfectly match the specification of a real car, enhancing the already stunning features of the limited edition model.

 This model is represented in the curated Porter Press Collection.